turtlesec-no/turtlesec-no.github.io/_posts/2020-11-23-insecure-cpp.md

 ## (In)Secure C++

-Training aimed at providing a foundation for C++ programmers in security for native applications.
+4-day training aimed at providing a foundation for C++ programmers in security for native applications.
+For private trainings, online or on-site, please get in touch for an offer.
-This training can be done as a 4-day or a 2-day training.

-<p>For private trainings, online or on-site, please get in touch for an offer.</p>

 <h2 id="public_training">Upcoming public trainings</h2>